Anumide/CAC/README.md

 # CAC
-A little work on website of Church
+A little work on website of Christ Apostolic Church (mount of ease).